BIGJRA/BIGJRA.github.io/rejuv.md

 in order, BEAUTY, IDOL, SHADOW.
 Talk to it a few more times and it will challenge you with a Shadow **Quagsire.**

-Once you’re ready, go up the elevator and head towards Madelis’ Palace.
+Once you're ready, go up the elevator and head towards Madelis' Palace.
-Go inside when you get the chance to, and you’ll team up with Keta.
+Go inside when you get the chance to, and you'll team up with Keta.

 Head into the left room.
 Grab the *Hyper Potion* on the left and *Revive* up above.
 At the top of the room, grab the *Yellow Key.*